corazawaf/coraza.io/content/docs/reference/internals.md

 ## Transactions

 Transactions are an instance of an url call for a Waf instance, transactions are created with ``wafinstance.NewTransaction()``.
-Transactions holds collections and configurations that may be updated using rules.
+Transactions hold collections and configurations that may be updated using rules.

 ## Macro Expansion

 Macro expansions are a function available for ``transactions``, a macro expansion will compile a string and provide variables data to the current context.
-Macro expansion is performed by running a regular expresion that will find ``%{request_headers.test}`` and replace it with it's value using:
+Macro expansion is performed by running a regular expression that will find ``%{request_headers.test}`` and replace the value using:

 ```go
 v1 := tx.GetCollection(variables.RequestHeaders).GetFirstString("test")